-Delmarva Power & Light (Delmarva) has upgraded the existing 138th Street Substation in Ocean City, Maryland by adding a Static VAR Compensator for line voltage regulation.
+Delmarva Power & Light (Delmarva) upgraded the existing 138th Street Substation in Ocean City, Maryland by adding a Static VAR Compensator for line voltage regulation.
 At the request of Delmarva, and to fulfill the requirements of the Conditional Use Agreement #12-12100002, Exponent measured the levels of 60-Hertz magnetic fields at the boundary of the properties across the streets surrounding the substation, as well as along eight transects extending outward into the adjacent residential areas.
 Post-construction measurements taken semi-annually around January and July since June 2014 have been reported previously.

-Measurements were performed between approximately 7:30 PM and 9:00 PM on July 8, 2020.
-The highest measured magnetic-field level around the perimeter of the 138th Street Substation was approximately 58 milligauss (mG) and was recorded northeast of the substation near the middle of 138th Street at the intersection with Sinepuxent Ave.
-Away from the substation perimeter, the highest recorded magnetic-field level along any of the transects extending into the residential areas was approximately 15 mG, more than 350 feet away from the substation and in close proximity to a ground-level, pad-mounted neighborhood distribution transformer.
+Measurements were performed between approximately 9:00 PM and 11:00 PM on July 13, 2023.
+The highest measured magnetic-field level around the perimeter of the 138th Street Substation was approximately 48 milligauss (mG) and was measured north-east of the substation near the middle of 138th Street at the intersection with Sinepuxent Avenue.
+Away from the substation perimeter, the highest recorded magnetic-field level along any of the transects extending into the residential areas was approximately 17 mG, more than 350 feet away from the substation and in close proximity to a ground-level, pad-mounted neighborhood distribution transformer.
 All measured magnetic-field levels were many times lower than the reference levels published by the International Commission on Non-Ionizing Radiation Protection and the International Committee on Electromagnetic Safety.
 The reference levels for maximum permissible exposure of the general public published by those organizations are 2,000 mG and 9,040 mG, respectively.